yangyijie816/Web-Development-II---A3/README.md

-2024/09/29： Interface to the home page and details page 2024/09/30： This interface connects to the search page 2024/10/01： Modify the page style and modify bugs 2024/10/02:  Add additional code comments and make final refinements to the task
+2024/09/29： Interface to the home page and details page 2024/09/30： This interface connects to the search page 2024/10/01： Modify the page style and modify bugs 2024/10/02:  Add additional code comments and make final refinements to the assessment